l50/goutils/file/fileutils/README.md

 SeekAndDestroy(string, string) error
 ```

-SeekandDestroy walks through a directory and deletes all files that match the pattern
+SeekAndDestroy walks through a directory and deletes all files that match the pattern

 **Parameters:**